How to Grow Basil Plants Successfully

 Lighting will be the biggest barrier when trying to grow basil successfully indoors.
 Although it will grow well in a windowsill, it tends to get leggy.
 The light coming in a window, even south facing, will not give you the same growth as an outdoor plant.
-This may not be a concern if you only require small amounts of basil.
+For best results, be sure and use a grow light.
 Basil is usually started from seed indoors and later transferred outdoors into the garden after the last frost date.

 Basil in the Outdoor Garden

 This is where your basil will really come to life.
 Basil can be planted in the garden or in a container outdoors.
 Given the proper nutrients, soil, and a good location, even just a few outdoor basil plants can provide you with plenty of produce.
 Pruning properly will also help to maximize the amount of harvest.